decaporg/decap-cms/website/content/docs/add-to-your-site.md

 public_folder: "/images/uploads" # The src attribute for uploaded media will begin with /images/uploads
 ```

 The configuration above adds a new setting, `public_folder`.
-While `media_folder` specifies where uploaded files will be saved in the repo, `public_folder` indicates where they can be found in the published site.
-This path is used in image `src` attributes and is relative to the file where it's called.
+While `media_folder` specifies where uploaded files are saved in the repo, `public_folder` indicates where they are found in the published site.
+Image `src` attributes use this path, which is relative to the file where it's called.
 For this reason, we usually start the path at the site root, using the opening `/`.

-*If `public_folder` is not set, Netlify CMS will default to the same value as `media_folder`, adding an opening `/` if one is not included.*
+*If `public_folder` is not set, Netlify CMS defaults to the same value as `media_folder`, adding an opening `/` if one is not included.*

 ### Collections

 Collections define the structure for the different content types on your static site.
-Since every site is different, the `collections` settings will be very different from one site to the next.
+Since every site is different, the `collections` settings differ greatly from one site to the next.

 Let's say your site has a blog, with the posts stored in `_posts/blog`, and files saved in a date-title format, like `1999-12-31-lets-party.md`.
 Each post begins with settings in yaml-formatted front matter, like so: